VKdrvtsv/B-Q-landing/README.md

 # Landing page

 This is a site for "Bang & Olufsen", who delivers bespoke audio solutions suited to all occasions and needs.
-Now it`s just a landing page, but it can bacame a multi-page site if we need it.
+Now it`s just a landing page, but it can became a multi-page site if we need it.

 This page was created using HTML5 + CSS3 and SASS preprocessor technologies.
 Also BEM methodology was used during creation this project.